jaumededios/math-seminars/README.md

   title = "This is the title of the talk" speaker = "mathematician" speaker_institution = "the_university"
-  URL = "url at the_host that holds" categories = ["AP", "CO", "NT", "anything that goes after math. in arXiv"]
+  URL = "url at the_host that has the talk info" categories = ["AP", "CO", "NT", "anything that goes after math. in arXiv"]
   ________________________________________________=""
   hack = "The line below is a hack, working on it - do not touch it"